 Step 1.
 Open the Settings application on any one of your iOS devices that is synced with your iCloud account.

 Step 3.
-Select the iOS device that you want to customize first, and it’ll take you to a breakdown of your backup details including the last date that iCloud backed up your device, and how much space the backup is taking up.
+Select the iOS device that you want to manage first, and it’ll take you to a breakdown of your backup details including the last date that iCloud backed up your device, and how much space the backup is taking up.

 If you don’t want iCloud backing up your data at all, you can choose to delete the backup which also turns off the auto-backup option.
 Just remember to plug your device into your computer and backup to iTunes or you could find yourself in a bind in the future.